Plan for Success

 Online Banking reduces paperwork and allows you account access 24/7, 365 days of the year.
 You can check your balance, transfer money, and download your account information.
 It also protects your identity!

 Make it automatic

 An automatic routine is an efficient one.
 Set up your bill pay system to schedule regular payments to avoid late or missed payments and decrease the chances of a check getting delayed in the mail.
 Plus, you will save time, postage, and paper.
-This service is completely free at Dover Federal!

 Find your balance

 Remember to gather and keep all your bills in one location and organize them regularly.
 Read credit card statements closely.
 You may even enlist the help of computer software, like Quicken or Microsoft Money.
 If you do so, ensure that you have anti-virus and anti-spyware software installed on your computer and keep it updated regularly.
 You do not want anyone but you accessing your important and very personal financial records.